nus-cs2030/1718-s2/docs/lec2.md

 		   :
 ```

-Not only is the code verbose and ugly, if you want to define a new compound data type that supports printing, you need to remember to come to this place and add in a new condition and call the corresponding print function.
+Not only is the code verbose and ugly, it would be very troublesome if you define a new compound data type that supports printing, since you would need to add a new if-else condition in order to call for a corresponding print function.

 In OO languages, you can have methods named `print()` implemented differently in different classes.
 When we compile the code above, the compiler will have no way to know which implementation will be called.
 The bindings of `print()` to the actual set of instructions will only be done at run time, after `obj` is instantiated from a class.
 This is known as _dynamic binding_, or _late binding_, or _dynamic dispatch_.

 ![Screenshot](figures/object-representation-jvm/object-representation-jvm.003.png)

 If you understand how an object is represented internally, this is not so magical after all.
-Referring to the figure above, the array `objectsToPrint[]` contains an array of references to objects, the first one is a `Circle` object, and the next two are `Point` objects.
+Referring to the figure above, the array `objectsToPrint[]` contains an array of references to objects, the first one is a `Circle` object, and the following two are `Point` objects.
 When `obj.print()` is invoked, Java refers to the method table, which points to either the method table for `Circle` or for `Point`, based on the class the object is an instance of.

 This behavior, which is common to OO programming languages, is known as _polymorphism_[^3].

-[^3]: In biology, polymorphism means that an organism can have many different forms.
+[^3]: In biology, an organism is said to be polymorphic if it can have many different forms.

 ## DRY - Don't Repeat Yourself